geoHeil/awesome-tools/real-world-dataflow-problems.md

 ## big data
 **DO NOT do big data!** unless you really have big data and fully understand all the consequences of a distributed system.
 Instead, invest a couple of $$ into beefier single node computers.
 High single thread performance + lots of RAM will make you so much more productive.

+**scalability**
+Sometimes extreme scalability is not required!
+Do not get stuck in thinking you actually need it.
+Think of a scenario of many events for each user but the number of users being alsmost constant.
+Such a scenario can warrant some different algorithms to optimally process the data.